JulianH89/oligo-finder-nf/README.md

 2. **A container engine**:
     - **Docker**: The pipeline is configured to use Docker by default.
 [Installation instructions](https://docs.docker.com/get-started/get-docker/)
-    - Singularity or Podman are also supported by Nextflow.

 ## Setup & Configuration